 Composing an electronic track is no different from composing for an orchestra.
 Having an understanding of music theory will help speed up the process of creating music in the studio.

-That being said, knowing the basics of music theory is enough to create simple chord progressions and hear when notes are clashing.
-Having a master’s in music theory is not essential, but an advanced understanding of music theory is always a tool to have as a producer.
+That being said, knowing the basics of music theory is enough to create simple chord progressions and to be able to hear when notes are clashing.
+Having a master’s in music theory is not essential, but an advanced understanding of music theory is always a good tool to have as a producer.
 Understanding the basics will simply help take the guesswork out of the equation when working in the studio.

 How do I learn the necessary music theory for music production?